Repaya Less friction around personal loans

 The older lesson

-Years earlier, my father helped me with a small part of a house down payment.
-He drew up a simple contract so we both knew what I was agreeing to pay back.
-That stuck with me: the strain usually comes from unclear expectations, not just from the money itself.
+Years earlier, my father helped me with part of a house down payment and wrote up a simple agreement.
+That stayed with me.
+The strain usually comes from fuzzy expectations, not from too much clarity.

 Why build it

-A lot of people I know would rather avoid lending money altogether because they have seen what it can do to a relationship.
-Others decide that if they help at all, it has to become a gift.
-I understand that instinct, but I do not think every meaningful expense should quietly become free just because follow-up feels uncomfortable.
+A lot of people avoid lending money because they have seen what it can do to a relationship.
+Others feel they have to turn every meaningful expense into a gift just to avoid awkwardness.
+Repaya is built for the middle ground.

 Where the product shows up